 It is evident that power and wealth are unevenly distributed.
 An alarming fact is that the power over the truth is so concentrated – so few actors have so much power over facts and fiction.
 Democracy is not based on that fact.

 However, being an optimist after all, I find it encouraging that so many people are interested in the common good in our world.
 What does good look like?
 And can we achieve it?
 How?
 At this place I want to reinforce good initiatives.
 In order to do that, it is necessary to concentrate on crucial variables.
 We need to re-simplify things that are made complicated, quite unnecessarily.
 Available tools – both fiction and facts to point at problems and solutions – should be applied.
-I have published two political suspense novels exposing the imbalance between rich and poor.
-The first, Ingreppet, is written in Swedish but I plan to make it available in English.
+I have published three political suspense novels, so far published in Swedish.
+Waiting for Netflix.com to hang on.

 The second novel deals with the trafficking with organs taking place worldwide.
 The scene is Rwanda and Congo Kinshasa.
 The intrigue becomes a metaphor for the gap between rich and poor – and how it is exploited.
-Levande döda – is the Swedish title.
+“Levande döda” – is the Swedish title.
 Living dead.

 The third novel “Volontärspelet” deals with a new phenomenon: Volunteer programmes are offered for money.
 In other words, you – or some parents – may pay for a stay at a game reserve to boost the C.V.
 In Volontärspelet the question “Are humans basically good?” is put at a test.

 Apart from the three suspense novels I have written “På flykt till kärleken“, a story about two young persons, a girl rom Northern Sweden and a boy from Southern Germany meeting – and falling in love – as the Second World War starts.
 The book is written in Swedish and the German translation is now seeking its publisher: “Eine Frage des geringsten Widerstandes“,